Muse of ‘The White Lotus’ and ‘Baywatch’, Alexandra Daddario shares nudes in hotel pool | celebrities

 Actress Alexandra Daddario in a scene from Baywatch (2017) — Photo: Reproduction

 “Brilliant and wonderful”, praised a person in the comments space of the actress’s post.
-“That finger in the photo messed everything up…”, complained another.
+“That finger in the photo messed up everything…”, complained another.
 “Don’t you have a version of the photo without the finger?” asked a third.
-“Who cares about clothes, right?” asked someone else.
+“Who cares about clothes, right?” encouraged someone else.

 Daddario got engaged to Andrew Form in August 2021, with the two exchanging rings last June in the city of New Orleans.
 He is the ex-husband of actress Jordana Brewster, star of the ‘Fast and Furious’ films.